The Two RV Gypsies: Full-Time RVers

 Brought back to life in time for the nation's bicentennial, Fort Nathan Hale was rededicated on July 5, 1976.
 Both Fort Nathan Hale and Black Rock Fort have been reconstructed and include a newly restored drawbridge, moat, ramparts, powder magazines and "bombproof" bunker.
 Through the efforts of FNHRP, funds are raised annually to maintain, staff and promote the facility.

 There are two picnic tables near the parking lot.
-There are no Fees to enter the fort.
+There were no Fees to enter the fort on this date.

 Memorial Flag Court sign